FAQs

 1. What is the Tomorrow’s Engineers Code (The Code)?

-Join The Code: a community of diverse organisations, large and small, all dedicated to increasing the number and diversity of young people into engineering through STEM outreach.
-The Code is a growing, collaborative community where members learn from one another, share best practice and commit to four pledges that inspire young people to pursue engineering.
+Join The Code: a community of diverse organisations, large and small, all dedicated to increasing the number and diversity of young people into engineering and technology careers through STEM outreach.
+The Code is a growing, collaborative community where members learn from one another, share best practice and commit to four pledges that inspire young people to pursue engineering and technology.

-The Code is supported by professional bodies, universities, schools and more.
+The Code is supported by employers, professional bodies, STEM outreach organisations, charities, universities, and more.

-If your UK-based business funds, designs or delivers engineering-inspiration activities (or plans to do so) sign up for free as a Signatory today.
+If your UK-based organisation funds, designs or delivers engineering or technology inspiration activities (or plans to do so) sign up for free as a Signatory today.

 2. Who is The Code for?

-Great news: if you’re an organisation who funds, designs or delivers engineering outreach activities for young people then The Code is for you.
+Great news: if you’re an organisation who funds, designs or delivers engineering outreach activities for young people (or plans to do so) then The Code is for you.

 The Code comprises organisations of all types and sizes at different stages in their STEM outreach journey.
-The Code gives businesses a framework to improve their activities.
-For SMEs, The Code is the perfect place to start thinking about how to shape your STEM activities via free resources on engineering outreach.
+The Code gives them a framework to improve their activities.
+For SMEs, The Code is the perfect place to start thinking about how to shape your STEM activities via free resources on engineering and technology outreach.
 Lots of diverse organisations are doing great work in this area.

 All members get access like-minded organisations through Code Connect.